sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/first_deploy.md

 The main concept of GitOps is that ALL operations are happening via Git.

-To create a new application version make a change in GitHub int the `aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java` file.
+To create a new application version make a change in GitHub in the `aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java` file.

 ![Application change](/images/gitops/app-change.png)

 The exact change is not really important.
 Feel free to change the hello world message to something else (but keep the word "Spring" as it is checked by a Unit test).

+{{% notice info %}}
+For simplicity reasons we make a change straight into the main branch.
+In a production application we would make the change in a feature branch and [create a pull request](https://codefresh.io/docs/docs/ci-cd-guides/preview-environments/) before actually accepting the change.
+{{% /notice %}}

-Commit your change and then click on the *Builds* section on the left sidebar in the Codefresh UI.
+Commit and push your change and then click on the *Builds* section on the left sidebar in the Codefresh UI.
 Codefresh will automatically launch a pipeline to create a docker image as was described in the previous section.

 ![Edit new version](/images/gitops/git-change-app.png)